Dr Ashley Williams

 Module Leader for:

-Additional teaching contributions include anatomy, exercise for injured athletes and research methods in performance analysis and biomechanics.
-Currently the Programme Leader for BSc Sport and Exercise Science.
+Additional teaching contributions include research methods in performance analysis and biomechanics.

 Interests

-Can novel nutritional interventions improve joint kinematics during high-risk activities reducing the risk of injury.
-I am interested in identifying whether Omega-3 supplementation can improve joint stability.
+Can novel interventions improve joint kinematics and kinetics during high-risk activities reducing the risk of injury.
+This includes utilisation of 3D motion analysis, electromyography and near infrared spectrometry.

 Lower limb kinetics/kinematics: